wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 - [Phase 1](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md): 10,000,000 sats (+ up to 4,000,000 sats in bonuses; see below)
 - [additional phases](https://github.com/wds4/DCoSL/tree/main/bounties/curatedLists): to be determined

+## what I'm looking for

+I'm looking for someone who is adept at web apps, react, and **most importantly: excellent at design and UX** (which are my weak points!)

+I have provided lots of detail.
+If you're an experienced nostr dev, you could probably whip this out pretty quickly.
+If you're an experienced dev but new to nostr and looking to learn, this could be a good way to become familiar while stacking a few sats!

 ## Background

 Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is an exploratory proof of concept implementation of the [DCoSL](https://github.com/wds4/dcosl) procotol, the ultimate goal of which is to build tools for users to crowdsource data by delegating the curation of information to one's web of trust.
 To do this well is a complex problem, but one that I have put a lot of thought into over the years.